davaya/jadn2/README.md

 # JADN CLI applications

 ## Convert Schemas

-**jadn-convert.py:** Convert JADN schemas between different forms.
-The following conversions are supported:
-* **Convert:** Convert a JADN schema package in one data format to the same package in a different format.
+* Losslessly convert a JADN schema to the same schema in a different data format.
-All representations are equivalent, meaning that conversions between data formats are lossless.
-JADN schema and presentation formats are:
-    * **jadn:** JSON data, the authoritative data format for JADN schemas
-    * **jidl:** JADN Information Definition Language, a declarative text specification analogous to source code
-    * **xasd:** XML Abstract Schema Definition language, an XML data format for JADN schemas
-    * **md:** Markdown tables, a property table format for including JADN schemas in specification documents
-    * **atree:** ASCII tree diagram showing dependency relationships between types
-    * **erd:** Entity Relationship Diagram, text source for a graphical representation of a JADN schema.
-    Two ERD formats are currently supported: Graphviz (.dot) and PlantUML (.puml)
-* **Translate:** Translate a JADN schema into a different abstract or concrete schema language.
-Translations are lossy to the extent that different languages have different capabilities and concrete schemas are less flexible than information models, but mechanical translation provides a starting point for refinement.
+* Translate a JADN schema to/from a different abstract or concrete schema language.
-Schema languages are:
-    * **jschema:** JSON Schema
-    * **xsd:** XML Schema Definition
-    * **cddl:** Concise Data Definition Language, the schema specification for IETF CBOR
-    * **proto:** Google Protocol Buffers
-    * **xeto:** Extensible Explicitly Typed Objects, a schema language developed for the smart buildings industry
-* **Transform:** Convert a JADN schema into different JADN schema for various purposes such as:
-    * simplifying shortcuts (syntactic sugar) into core definitions
-    * resolving external references between schema packages
+* Transform a JADN schema to a different JADN schema for reasons such as simplifying shortcuts into core definitions or resolving external references between schema packages.

 **Usage:**
 ```